d03f/HomeADC/docs/API_Documentation.md

   ---

 ### Endpoint: `POST /api/v1/users/login`
-Allows users to authenticate and retrieve their `userAccountKey`.

-**Purpose:** Login with your username and password to obtain your unique `userAccountKey`.
+Login with your username and password to obtain your unique `userAccountKey`.
 This key is essential for authenticating subsequent requests.

 **Request Body (application/json):**